Solar viewer

-A cat demonstrating a pair of eclipse glasses.

 Solar viewers (also known as solar viewing glasses or solar eclipse glasses) are special eyewear designed for direct viewing of the Sun.
 Standard sunglasses are unable to filter out eye-damaging radiation.
 Solar viewers can be used for safe viewing of solar events such as eclipses.
 The recommended optical density of this eyewear is 5, meaning that the solar viewing filter only permits 1 part in 100,000 of incident light to pass through.
 In addition to blocking visible light, solar viewers also block ultraviolet and infrared rays which can damage one's eyes.

 Safety

 According to the American Astronomical Society (AAS), products meeting the ISO 12312-2 standard are safe for direct solar viewing.
 The AAS maintains web pages giving detailed information about safe solar viewers and a list of reputable vendors of eclipse glasses.
 The organization warned against products claiming ISO certification, or even citing the exact standard number, but not tested by an accredited laboratory, or those bearing incomplete certification information.
 Another problem was counterfeits of reputable vendors' products, some even claiming the company's name (such as with American Paper Optics, which published information detailing the differences between its glasses and counterfeits).

+Expedition 69 crew member wearing a pair of solar eclipse glasses.

 Solar viewers manufactured prior to 2015 may have a three-year limit before they can no longer effectively filter out UV radiation and should no longer be used.
 Starting in 2015, products manufactured to meet the standards of ISO 12312-2 can be used indefinitely as long as they have not been damaged by scratches or tears.

 Solar viewers should be used for safe viewing of the Sun during partial solar eclipses and during the partial phases of a total solar eclipse event, when the Moon only covers a portion of the Sun's surface.
 Only during the brief period of totality of a total solar eclipse is it safe to view the Sun directly with the naked eye.